Rockall: Deploying an all-round light beacon

 Both aims were achieved.
 The landing party included Royal Engineers, Royal Marines, and civilian members from the Institute of Geological Sciences in London.
 The party was landed by winch line from the Wessex 5 helicopters of the Royal Naval Air Services Commando Headquarters Squadron, commanded by Lt Cmdr Neil Foster RN.

 As well as collecting samples of the aegirine granite, "rockallite", for later analysis in London, the top of the rock was blown off using a newly developed blasting technique, precision pre-splitting.
 This created a level area that was drilled to take the anchorages for the light beacon installed the following year.
 Two phosphor bronze plates were chased into the wall above Hall's Ledge, each secured by four 80-tonne rock-anchor bolts.
 UK authorities sent teams in 1973 on RFA Tidepool and in 1974 on HMS Tiger, to land on the rock to repair the navigational beacon.
 They also sent a team by Chinook helicopter to update the beacon in July 1982.

 Tom McClean stays 40 days solo

-Dublin-born adventurer and ex-SAS member Tom McClean lived on the islet from 26 May 1985 to 4 July 1985.
+Dublin-born adventurer and ex-SAS member Tom McClean lived on the islet from 26 May 1985 to 4 July 1985 to strengthen the British claim to the rock, living in a "wooden box".
 This solo visit set a new record stay of 40 days.

 The first female landings – Sue Hiscock and Christine Howson

 The second landing of 1988 was the Nature Conservancy Council landing from FPV Noma.
-Sue Hiscock at this point became the first female to land on Rockall.
-Christine Howson in the same expedition became the second female to land on Rockall.
+Sue Hiscock at this point became the first woman to land on Rockall.
+Christine Howson in the same expedition became the second woman to land on Rockall.
 Hiscock's husband Eric also landed as part of this expedition.